vernonclarke/Day_R_analysis/README.md

 This is a standardized way of displaying the distribution of data based on a five-number summary:

 - Minimum: The smallest data point, excluding any outliers.
-- First quartile (Q1): The data point below which 25% of the data fall.
+- First quartile (q1): The data point below which 25% of the data fall.
-- Median (Q2 or second quartile): The data point that divides the data into two halves.
+- Median (q2 or second quartile): The data point that divides the data into two halves.
 50% of the data fall below the median, and 50% of the data fall above it.
-- Third quartile (Q3): The data point below which 75% of the data fall.
+- Third quartile (q3): The data point below which 75% of the data fall.
 - Maximum: The largest data point, excluding any outliers.
-- Outliers are defined as values more extreme than Q1 - 1.5 * iqr  for lower and Q3 + 1.5 * iqr for upper bound limits.
+- Outliers are defined as values more extreme than q1 - 1.5 * iqr  for lower and q3 + 1.5 * iqr for upper bound limits where the inter-quartile range is defined as iqr = q3 - q1.

 Any outliers are removed and the default setting for calculating the quartiles is type = 6.

 In R's `quantile` function, there are 9 types of quantile algorithms, named type 1 to type 9.
-These methods are defined to give different treatments for the lower and upper tails and whether they should be exclusive or inclusive.
+These algorithms use different methods to calculate specified quantiles.
+This function is used to calculate the

-- Type 1: Inverse of empirical distribution function.
+- Type 1: Inverse of the empirical distribution function.
 - Type 2: Similar to type 1 but with averaging at discontinuities.
 - Type 3: SAS definition: nearest even order statistic.
 - Type 4: Linear interpolation of the empirical cdf.